Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Where does a tax reference number come from?

-Employers register for Pay As You Earn so that they can deduct National Insurance and income tax from employees each time they pay them.
+Employers register for Pay As You Earn so they can deduct National Insurance and income tax from employees each time they pay them.
 Registering for the PAYE scheme generates a PAYE reference number (also known as an employer reference).

 It’s this number that employers give to their employees, so they can identify their employer if they talk to HMRC.
 Employers also refer to it in their own dealings with HMRC.